-Dante Domain Manager can support multiple domains.
+DDM can support multiple domains.
 A Dante domain is a logical group of Dante devices.
 Domains can span IP subnets.

-Dante devices within a domain support audio routing within and across subnets to other devices in the same domain.
+Dante devices within a domain support media (audio and Dante video) routing within and across subnets to other devices in the same domain.
 Dante label-based routing can be used.
 All devices with a domain are synchronized to the same clock.
 Each Dante Domain is an independent clock domain - this means changes in clocking in a given Dante Domain does not affect clocking in other domains.